Volunteering in Sri Lanka

 Life as a volunteer in Sri Lanka

 Sri Lankans are generally warm and welcoming.
 If volunteers put in a little effort they are likely to find it easy to participate in the local community.
 Volunteers may receive invitations to visit people’s homes and attend functions, however, Sri Lankan domestic life tends to be quiet with less activity during the week.
+Due to current (2022) economic challenges and shortages of fuel, domestic gas and other basic supplies the social nature of Sri Lankan communities may be somewhat curtailed.

 While the country as a whole is quite conservative, Colombo is less so.
 Volunteers are encouraged to be considerate of the feelings and values of their neighbours, landlords, and colleagues, and not assume having overnight guests of the opposite sex will be accepted.
 Although situations can vary.